 - lessens pest and weather risks -- no worries about cool, wet weather keeping you from planting or encouraging seed rotting diseases.

 The proper time to sow seeds for transplants depends on when plants may safely be moved out-of-doors in your area.
-This period may range from 2-3 weeks (lettuce) to 8 weeks (pepper, eggplant) before transplanting, depending on the speed of germination and rate of growth (see “Germination Information for Selected Vegetable Crops” below).
+This period may range from 2-3 weeks (lettuce) to 8 weeks (pepper, eggplant) before transplanting, depending on the speed of germination and rate of growth (refer to “Germination Information for Selected Vegetable Crops” below).

 A common mistake is to sow seeds too early and then attempt to hold the seedlings back under poor light or improper temperature ranges.
 This can result in tall, weak, spindly plants that do not perform well in the garden.
 Sow tomatoes 6-7 weeks before you expect to plant.
-You will end up with stocky 8-10 in. tall plants.
+You will end up with stocky 8-10 inch tall plants.
 If they do get too tall, you can lay them down in a trench when planting and turn the growing tip up so only the top 2-3 sets of leaves are above the soil.

-What to Plant Indoors
+What to plant indoors

 - Typical vegetable transplants found in garden centers in the spring include cabbage, broccoli, and cauliflower; followed by tomato, pepper, eggplant, squash, cucumber, melon, and lots of different herbs.
 You can grow all of these under your fluorescent lights PLUS the following: beets, spinach, Swiss chard, kale, mustard, broccoli raab, arugula, Asian greens, onion, leek, bean, and sweet corn!